 Access to the testing system:

-Tasks are available in the task section and in the testing system
+Statements are available in the task section and in the testing system.

 - The team is allowed to use only one computer to solve the contest.
 Exception: if team members participate in the contest remotely, then it is allowed to use ONLY ONE keyboard at a time to write code; use of chats and audio and video communication within the team is allowed.

 - You can read problems from different devices (and nothing else).

 - It is allowed to communicate only with members of your own team and with representatives of the jury through the testing system.

 - It is forbidden to discuss ideas and exchange problems and solutions to them with people outside the team.
 It is also forbidden to publish or share any information related to the problems until the end of the Semi-Finals.

 - It is allowed to use code previously written by team members or any other code that was published before the start of the Semi-Finals.

 - It is allowed to use online help resources.